 - Treat everyone equally and fairly, despite their differences – or yours.

 - Do your research and, if you are not sure, ask for legal guidance.
 This will avoid receiving complaints because you were uninformed about Fair Housing regulations.

 Keep in mind that the law is constantly changing.
 Therefore, compliance means being well versed with the current laws in place.
 It will save you a lot in litigation or bringing up issues in the community you have worked so hard to build.
 Besides, it never hurts to be on the right side of the law.

 Always check your local and state fair housing laws to make sure that you are following them in addition to the federal law.
 If you have any questions, contact an experienced Hart Kienle Pentecost attorney today to help you navigate through these often complex housing laws.
-We have nearly 40 years of experience in this area and we’d be happy to help.
+We have with over 40 years of experience in this area and we’d be happy to help.